onecrayon/VPWebsiteTemplate/README.markdown

 * Highly configurable by modifying some variables in a simple Javascript page (you can disable or modify every feature listed here)
 * Automatically renames new pages with URL-friendly names
-* Automatically creates breadcrumbs based on page tags
+* Automatically creates breadcrumbs based on page tags or a custom page meta key
-* Copies assets (images, CSS, and Javascript) into folders
+* Copies assets (images, CSS, Javascript, and Zip files) into folders
 * Supports MarkdownExtra-style header IDs for easier same page navigation links:

         ## My header    {#header-ID}